phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Total Number of Tweets: 1275185
-#Number of Trump Tweets: 398379
+#Number of Trump Tweets: 401484
-#Number of Cruz Tweets: 277343
-#Number of Clinton Tweets: 241596
+#Number of Clinton Tweets: 241769
-#Number of Sanders Tweets: 158322
+#Number of Sanders Tweets: 158469
-#Number of Rubio Tweets: 85259
+#Number of Rubio Tweets: 85589
 #Number of Jeb!
-Tweets: 60015
+Tweets: 61204
-#Number of Carson Tweets: 31425
+#Number of Carson Tweets: 31568
-#Number of Kasich Tweets: 22875
+#Number of Kasich Tweets: 22995
+#Total Number of Tweets:
+#Number of Cruz Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---